john-itcsolutions/cheirrs/README.md

      is how to enter the vm.

-     You should create a place to mount your Host's working directory:
+     Inside the vm, you should create a place to mount your Host's working directory:

 `mkdir ~/shared`